camptocamp/c2cgeoportal/doc/developer/debugging.rst

 Go inside a container
 .....................

-With the following command you can get a terminal in a container:
+With the following command, you can get a terminal in a container:

 .. prompt:: bash